Gamer-Dad/warlordsredux.altis/README.md

 Github page: you are already here :)

-Check this video out by Gamer Dad to help you get started: https://www.youtube.com/watch?v=tVIDyepo2WE
+Check this video out by GamerDad to help you get started: https://www.youtube.com/watch?v=tVIDyepo2WE